Schwedenturm

 The Schwedenturm ("Sweden Tower") in East Germany is a 35-metre-high rock formation made of sandstone in the hills of Saxon Switzerland near the spa town of Rathen and the famous Bastei rocks.

 From the car park for the Bastei, a path runs towards Schwedenlöcher.
 The Schwedenturm is situated on the right just before the entrance to a narrow ravine.
 Because it lies in the Saxon Switzerland Climbing Region the free-standing pinnacle may be used for climbing.
-Currently there are 14 different routes up the rock.
+Currently, there are 14 different climbing routes up the rock.
 It was here that the first grade Xb route in the mountain range was successfully climbed, route 6 (Versuch), by Bernd Arnold.
 The Schwedenturm was first climbed in 1905 by Rudolf Fehrmann and his brother Arymund.